 At the time, I was at the lowest point in my life.
 After a series of health issues, I came to the realization that traditional employment just wasn’t for me.
 I desperately wanted to be free and to work out who I was as a person.

 During that period, I had another job where I worked as a part-time social media manager for a company.
 It was from there I gained a second client and this gave me the push to hand in my notice.

-When I left my traditional employment, I was lucky in term of having a backup financial support.
-The retail company I worked for had an annual bonus system, that helped me out when times were tough the first few months.
+When I left my traditional employment, I was lucky in terms of having backup financial support.
+The retail company I worked for had an annual bonus system, that helped me out when times were tough for the first few months.
 I was also given a massive tax refund by HMRC, which was unexpected.

 Going self-employed, the realization of needing a constant stream of income does set in very quickly; Especially when bills come through.

 Here are a few financial tips on saving money when going self-employed.
-These are what I have learnt throughout my early days as a newly self-employed girl.
+These are what I have learned throughout my early days as a newly self-employed girl.

 Cut excess spending.

 I know this is going to sound so boring, but make a list of what you spend on excess activities every month.
 How much do you spend on various streaming entertainment, such a Netflix or on the PlayStation store?
 Also, work out how much you spend when dining out or doing a food shop.
 After making a list, think to yourself; do you really need it?
 Can you make do without it?
 Are you able to find a cheaper version of the activities you like doing?
 Ask yourself these questions and write that list, before handing in your notice.

 Cut Up Credit-Cards.